The deadline for filing your Corporate Income Tax Return (Form C-S/ Form C-S (Lite)/ Form C) for the Year of Assessment (YA) 2022 is 30 Nov 2022.

 Tax credits are automatically refunded within 30 days from the date the credit arose.
 There is no need to submit a claim.

 If your company pays taxes through GIRO from its own bank account, it will receive the refund to the same bank account.
-For all other payment methods, you will receive a cheque that is valid only for 3 months from the date of issuance.
+Alternatively, the refund will be via PayNow Corporate.

 Learn more about tax refunds.